ry207/Jarvis/README.md

    ## Don't forget!

-   **Don't forget to create this folder in the Jarvis directory: WikiPages**
+   **Don't forget to create these folders in the Jarvis directory: WikiPages & VideoFiles**

 ---